San Francisco, California

 When & Where

-See Jane Write is a networking group for female bloggers, journalists, and creative writers in the Birmingham area.
+See Jane Write is a membership organization for women writers and bloggers in the Birmingham area.